 It costs more to get new clients than to keep the current ones.
 That’s why you should consider all aspects of the customer experience carefully.
 Don’t stop sending feedback requests after the first customer feedback survey.

 For example, you can use confirmation emails to gather feedback after every online purchase.
-It won’t be too much because every purchase is a different experience, even for loyal customers.
+This will not be too much work because every purchase is a different experience, even for loyal customers.

 Remember that collecting and analyzing customer feedback are continuous processes.
 To ensure business growth, you must know what your clients think at all times.
 You can’t afford the assumption that the experience will stay the same if everything is fine now.